sinbai/terraform-provider-azurerm/website/docs/r/compute_fleet.html.markdown

 * `allocation_strategy` - (Optional) Specifies the allocation strategy for the Compute Fleet on which the Azure spot virtual machines will be allocated.
 Defaults to `PriceCapacityOptimized`.
 Possible values are `LowestPrice`, `PriceCapacityOptimized`, `CapacityOptimized`.
 Changing this forces a new resource to be created.

-* `capacity` - (Optional) The total number of the spot virtual machines in the Compute Fleet.

 * `eviction_policy` - (Optional) The policy which should be used by spot virtual machines that are evicted from the Compute Fleet.
 Defaults to `Delete`.
 Possible values are `Deallocate` and `Delete`.
 Changing this forces a new resource to be created.

 * `maintain_enabled` - (Optional) Should the continuous goal seeking for the desired capacity and restoration of evicted spot virtual machines be enabled?
 Defaults to `true`.
 Changing this forces a new resource to be created.